jetbrains-academy/RL-Maze-solver/Theory/What is Reinforcement Learning/task.md

 Deep Reinforcement Learning gained a lot of publicity when
 Google [acquired](https://www.theinformation.com/articles/google-beat-facebook-for-deepmind-creates-ethics-board) an AI Startup DeepMind for more than $500M (2014) and Intel [bought](https://www.reuters.com/article/us-intal-mobileye-idUSKBN16K0ZP) Mobileye for a cool $15B (2017).
 Google also [patented](https://patents.google.com/patent/US20150100530) the methods and apparatus for deep Q-learning developed by its DeepMind division.
-In this tutorial we will try to explain some of the main ideas behind deep reinforcement learning (Q-learning) by creating a simple application for solving mazes.
+In this tutorial, we will try to explain some of the main ideas behind deep reinforcement learning (Q-learning) by creating a simple application for solving mazes.